raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/pojos.md

 ## Plain Old JavaScript Objects {#pojos}

 Lists are not the only way to represent collections of things, but they are the "oldest" data structure in the history of high level languages, because they map very closely to the way the hardware is organized in a computer.
-List are obviously very handy for homogeneous collections of things, like a shopping list:
+Lists are obviously very handy for homogeneous collections of things, like a shopping list:

 {:lang="javascript"}
 ~~~~~~~~